ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 @app.route('/ftoc/<ftempString>')
 ```

-The parts of our code that start with the `@` sign are called decorators.
+The parts of our code that start with the `@` sign are called ***decorators***.
 In this case, they come right before a function definition, and they tell Python to do something special with the function definition that follows.

 In this case, the `@app.route(path)` decorator indicates that URLs that end in path should be routed to the function that follows.